dlt-hub/dlt/docs/website/docs/walkthroughs/create-a-pipeline.md

 3. Fetches and handles paginated issue data.
 4. Stores the data for analysis.

-This sounds complicated, and it is indeed complicated, but we offer you our [REST API Client,](../general-usage/http/rest-client) which lets you put more focus on your data.
+This may sound complicated, but dlt provides a [REST API Client](../general-usage/http/rest-client) that allows you to focus more on your data rather than on managing API interactions.

 ## 1. Initialize project